amigocloud/mbgl-renderer/README.md

 ## Features:

--   Render static maps using NodeJS with [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native)
+-   Render static maps using NodeJS with our version of [mapbox-gl-native](https://github.com/amigocloud/mapbox-gl-native)
 -   Supports raster and vector tiles
 -   Compatible with Mapbox tiles (don't forget attribution) and other hosted tile providers
 -   Use locally hosted mbtiles